-The Air Force Research Laboratory in collaboration with research partners at Los Alamos National Laboratory has devised a 3-D printed polymer-based foam structure that responds to the force of a shock wave to act as a one-way switch, a long sought-after goal in shock research.
+The Air Force Research Laboratory in collaboration with research partners at Los Alamos National Laboratory has devised a 3-D printed polymer-based foam structure that responds to the force of a shock wave to act as a one-way switch, a long-sought-after goal in shock research.
 This new technology could potentially be scaled up in order to be used in different ways for a variety of applications, including for the protection of structures.

-In real, this 3-D printed polymer-based foam structure contains a series of specifically-engineered tiny holes that determine the overall behavioral characteristics.
+In reality, this 3-D printed polymer-based foam structure contains a series of specifically-engineered tiny holes that determine the overall behavioral characteristics.
 When these cones encounter a shock wave, they collapse inward, forming jet protrusions that project from the opposite side.
 These jets localize the shock wave energy, which is the origin of the material’s unique directional behavior.